 Christ The King Primary School is a small Catholic School located only minutes away from the bay in Brisbane's Deception Bay area.
 The leafy green, bayside surrounds and gardens of the school are the perfect environment to support the students in learning about sustainability and stewardship for the Earth as well as provide fertile ground for academic and real world learning.

-As a small school with just over three hundred students, we are a vibrant community and pride ourselves on truly knowing our students and families.
-In 2018 our school consists of twelve classes we look forward to continuing our building program to support our growing community.
+As a small school with just over three hundred and twenty students, we are a vibrant community and pride ourselves on truly knowing our students and families.
+In 2019 our school consists of thirteen classes we look forward to continuing our building program to support our growing community.

 Our staff of dedicated teachers and school officers provide vigorous and engaging teaching and learning activities to ensure all children have the opportunity to reach their potential.
 Our teaching and learning vision, jointly constructed by staff and parents encompasses all this in the simple phrase, "Side by side we are brave, empowered and spirited learners."